 CIS 101 Computer Programming I (3.0 credits): The use, capabilities, and limitations of digital computers are introduced.
 Computer operations and the formulation of procedures to solve problems are accomplished through the use of the programming language Java.
 Topics include data types, formatted and character I/O, operators, expressions and statements.
 Looping control structures, decision structures and user-written functions are covered in lecture and are supplemented with lab exercises to provide practical experience in writing, compiling and debugging C programs.
-Prerequisite: MAT 160.
+Co-requisite: should be taken concurrently with a Math class at level MAT 111 or higher.